 A robo advisor is a wonderful option for Canadian Investors.
 Fees are more than important when it comes to investing, after all the fees are usually paid by the investments that you hold.
-And Canadians pay the highest fees in the developed world when it comes to mutual funds.
-It’s certainly not a good idea to hand over a sizeable portion of your investment portfolio every year.
+And Canadians pay some of the highest fees in the developed world when it comes to mutual funds.
+It’s certainly not a good idea to hand over a sizable portion of your investment portfolio every year.
 Canadians pay 2.2% on average for their mutual fund investments.
 With a robo advisor the all in fees are in the area of .40%-1.10%.
 With Tangerine Investments you will pay 1.07% with no transactions costs.

 So what is a robo advisor?
 Well I answered that with the article What and who are the Canadian Robo Advisors?
 And of course not all Canadian Robo Advisors are the same, they all have their unique offerings and unique personalities as I outlined in Which one of these Canadian Robo Advisors in not like the other?

 In that article is suggested …